-Our explosion-welded clad products compete with explosion-welded clad products made by other manufacturers in the clad metal business located throughout the world and with clad products manufactured using other technologies.
-Our combined North American and European operations typically supply explosion-welded clad to the worldwide market.
-There is one other well-known explosion-welded clad supplier worldwide - a division of Asahi-Kasei Corporation of Japan.
-There are also a number of smaller companies worldwide with explosion-welded clad manufacturing capability, including several companies in China and India that appear to be growing significantly in their domestic markets.
-Explosion-welded clad products also compete with those manufactured by rollbond and weld overlay cladding processes.
-The technical and commercial niches of each cladding process are well understood within the industry and vary from one world market location to another.
+Our explosion-welded clad products compete on a worldwide basis with explosion-welded clad products made by other manufacturers in the clad metal business and with products manufactured using other technologies.
+We see competition from one large well-known clad supplier and from a growing number of smaller companies with explosion welded clad manufacturing capability in China and India.
+Explosion-welded clad products also compete with products manufactured by roll bond and weld overlay cladding processes.
+The technical and commercial niches of each cladding process are well understood within the industry and vary from one world market location to another and at different metal prices.
 We focus on reliability, product quality, on-time delivery performance, and low-cost manufacturing to minimize the potential of future competitive threats.
 However, there is no guarantee we will be able to maintain our competitive position.